Moody Center to host iHeartCountry Festival on Saturday

 This year's artists including Luke Bryan, Kane Brown, Carly Pearce, Sam Hunt, Elle King, Parker McCollum and Justin Moore will be on the main stage for the evening performance.

-Before the evening show, the "Daytime Village" will occur from 12:30-4:30 p.m. at the Dell Technologies Plaza at the Moody Center.
+Before the evening show, the "Daytime Village" will occur from 12:30 p.m. to 4:30 p.m. at the Dell Technologies Plaza at the Moody Center.
 The event is free for anyone to attend and will have performances from Jordan Davis, Mitchell Tenpenny, Priscilla Block, Cooper Alan, Bailey Zimmerman and DJ Sinister.

 The free event will also feature a variety of interactive experiences for all attendees put on through the festival's partners, which include Capital One, Texas Lottery, Ram, IHG Hotels & Resorts, Mattress Firm and Wild Turkey Bourbon.